 #24- In 2019, there was a 19% increase in serious violent crime against homeless people in Los Angeles7

 Lack of affordable housing increases the risk of homelessness.
 Further, a high crime rate results in homeless individuals both on the receiving end and the perpetrators of such crimes.
 Los Angeles's homeless population grew by 19 percent, and these numbers are alarming.
 This city's homeless population has no shelter, is hungry, and can create public health issues.

 #25- There was a 5% increase in homeless people killed in Los Angeles in 20197

-On average, nearly three homeless people are dying daily in L.A, and this is double the amount of homeless people who died in 2013.
-Suicide accounts for a small percentage, while homeless individuals killing fellow homeless people accounts for a higher percentage.
+On average, nearly three homeless people are dying daily in L.A., double the number of homeless people who died in 2013.
+Suicide accounts for a small percentage, while homeless individuals killing fellow homeless people account for a higher percentage.

 #26- Homelessness in Great Britain is projected to rise to over 250,000 households by 20308

 The number of people sleeping rough will be more than quadruple by 2030 because it is hard to overstate the scale of Britain's current housing problem.
 More people cannot fend for themselves and their families due to a lack of suitable jobs or housing.

 #27- By 2041, 184,400 households in Greater London are expected to suffer from homelessness8